 They're saying that the rebar right through here on the front on the U is all epoxy coated because we don't want to have those rebars rust.
 There's a note here, three and a half by three and a half by three inch deep blockout at rail post, so this way they can put the balcony railing.
 And you can see too that they have a bent rebar in through here.

-There's a typical detail at a pore strip.
+There's a typical detail at a pour strip.
 You can see the rebar.
 You can see the tenons.

 You can see how it's being connected together.
-There's also a note that's saying pore strip shall remain open for 28 days minimum after placement of concrete on each side of pore strip, and then slab shall remain fully shored on each side until pore strip is cast and has reached 100% of design strength.
+There's also a note that's saying pour strip shall remain open for a minimum of 28 days after placement of concrete on each side of pour strip, and then slab shall remain fully shored on each side until pour strip is cast and has reached 100% of design strength.
 These are transitions at the ramp.

 So again, you can see the bent rebar, and you can see that we're adding additional strength here and at this point, and we have our class B lap typical here, here, and here, and here using bent bars.
 We have the shear walls.
 So this is a typical slab reinforcing its shear walls next to openings.